 - Legal Process: At Turkish Riveria Homes we can assist you in appointing an established local solicitor highly experienced in purchasing property in Turkey.
 The solicitor is responsible for the contracts, processing your TAPU (title deed) and the ISKAN (habitation license).
 Many of our clients usually grant a power of attorney to the solicitor to complete the purchase on their behalf.

-- Completion of purchase: This usually takes 4 to 5 weeks once the contracts have been signed and your solicitor has completed all necessary processes including TAPU and municipality check – to ensure the property is freehold and can be registered in your name.
+- Completion of purchase: This usually takes 4 to 5 days once the contracts have been signed and your solicitor has completed all necessary processes including TAPU and municipality check , property expertise valuation report – to ensure the property is freehold and true value and there are no outstanding debt on the property and then can be registered in your name.

 Turkey Property Purchase Costs

-- Purchase tax (stamp duty): This is 4% of the property’s value normally calculated on around 60% of the property’s assessed value, meaning you only pay a purchase tax of 4% on the 60% value of your property.
-This is a one off payment made at the stage of deed transfer, Stamp duty will be applicable 3% for residential property purchase until 31 st march 2019.
+- Purchase tax (stamp duty): This is 4% of the property’s valuation report , meaning you only pay a purchase tax of 4% on the valuation report of your property.
+This is a one off payment made at the stage of deed transfer, Stamp duty will be applicable 3% for residential property purchase until 31 st december 2019.